 If your family is anything like ours, you are always looking for a way to burn off energy and kill those winter blues.
-Especially where it rains 80% of the year 😉 And we’d be broke if we were paying $10+ every time your child needed to run and not get soaking wet!
+Especially where it rains 80% of the season 😉 And we’d be broke if we were paying $10+ every time your child needed to run and not get soaking wet!
 So, I’ve compiled a list of our favorite places to play that’ll keep you dry and won’t break the bank.

 Library – your child may not be able to run but it is a change of scenery from sitting in your house and it gets you out of the rain.
 Also check out their calendar for all kinds of fun events and story times they host.

 Tacoma Children’s Museum – it’s free but they do accept donations, GREAT way to let your kids run.
 And to add a little extra fun and save money on parking (except Sundays when parking is free) we park at the Freight House Square(free) and ride the Tacoma link which is free!

 Play to Learn – check out the website for all the dates/locations, but this is a amazing program put on by the Children’s Museum at local libraries and some schools, ages 0-5